 Both technologies help you better understand data and are classified as analytics, but each takes a very different approach.
 By understanding the difference, we see that they are complementary.
 And because they are complementary, we see that the ideal approach is to combine the two technologies in a way that plays to each other’s strengths.

 Traditional statistics has been around for centuries, preceding computers.
-It therefore has relies on small samples of data and makes prior (or “a priori”) assumptions about data.
+It therefore has relied on small samples of data and makes prior (or “a priori”) assumptions about data.
 A priori means “derived by reasoning from self-evident propositions” (Miriam Webster Dictionary).
 So traditional demand forecasting statistical analysis is preprogrammed with the “self-evident proposition” that past demand periods are a good predictor of demand in future periods.

 Therefore traditional statistics is about analyzing and summarizing data, and suited to processing lesser amounts of linear, repeatable data to find a solution.
 It’s very useful in environments where data, and the relationships between the data, are relatively stable.
 It is still by far the most commonly used methodology and continues to be good for mid to long term forecasting based on prior sales history, where a few hundred or even fewer data points may generate a reasonable forecast.